Liu-Hy/GenoTex/README.md

      - `related_genes`: A list of genes known to be associated with the trait, sourced from the Open Targets Platform
      - `conditions`: The list of conditions paired with the trait to form gene identification problems in our benchmark

    - `gene_synonym.json`: Stores the mapping from common acronyms of human gene symbols to their standard symbols, sourced from the NCBI Gene databases.
-This is useful for normalizing gene symbols during preprocessing to prevent inaccuracies arising from different gene naming conventions.
+This is essential for normalizing gene symbols during preprocessing to prevent inaccuracies arising from different gene naming conventions.

 ### Code (In This Repository)